 While I don’t 100% recommend setting your exhaust up like I did mine, here is my setup and what I would do different next time.

-I’ve got a 4″ turbo-back exhaust system (can’t remember if it is MBRP or what) that is aluminum.
-Also, most exhausts don’t come with an exhaust tip so I purchased a 5″ exhaust tip to mate up to the exhaust.
+I’ve got a 4″ turbo-back exhaust system from MBRP that is aluminum.
+Also, most exhausts don’t come with an exhaust tip so I purchased a 5″ exhaust tip to mate up to the exhaust for a better look.
 I initially had a muffler, but the aluminum wore down after a few years leaving me with a hole in the muffler.
 So I had the muffler cut and straight piped (+$150) so that I could pass emissions.
 It’s now pretty darn loud but works great and keeps EGTs down.